valmat/LedMatrix/README.md

 // Set the wakeup mode for the device void wakeup() const;
 ```
-The method `wakeup()` it turn on the power of the matrix if it was previously turned off.
+The method `wakeup()` turns on the power of the matrix if it was previously turned off.

 ```c
 // Set the brightness of the display.